Investing Investing Basics

 • You can lose more than you invested.
 Just as profits can be magnified, so too can losses.
 If you purchase stock on margin and it loses value, you still have to repay the borrowed money plus interest.

-• High-interest charges can become cost-prohibitive.
+• High interest charges.
 Borrowing money comes with the added cost of paying interest.
 Depending on the interest rate, this can significantly eat into your returns.

-• There is an added layer of risk because you’re essentially borrowing cash from a broker.
+• Debt risk.
 As with any debt, borrowing money adds an additional layer of risk.
 Your obligation with a cash account ends with the trade execution.
-With a margin account, you still have to repay the broker the amount borrowed, plus interest, regardless of which direction the stock price goes.
+With a margin account, however, you still have to repay the broker the amount borrowed, plus interest, regardless of which direction the stock price goes.

 • You may be forced to sell your securities.
 Your broker may force you to sell the securities in your account if declining stock prices bring your account value too low.